 Every year we highlight some of the best investment blogs to follow.
 Today, I wanted to look at some awesome female investors, and how you can follow them.
 Woman investors are the minority, which is odd because more women than men are graduating from top colleges and universities nationwide.
 Regardless, there are many smart and savvy women investors that you should follow?

 - Typically outperform male investors according to several studies

 - Women investors typically invest based on broader goals compared to men (family, college savings, etc)

 - These women are just as experienced, if not more experienced, than male investors

-But don't get all warm and fuzzy inside.
-This women are top-notch, hardcore investors, and they know their stuff.
+But don’t get all warm and fuzzy inside.
+These women are top-notch, hardcore investors, and they know their stuff.